messi-yang/ggol/README.md

 ### New

-Create a new Conway's Game of Life for you with your custom initial cell and your custom way of iterating cells.
+Create a new Conway's Game of Life for you with your custom initial area and your custom way of iterating areas.

 ### Reset

-Reset entire generation with intial cell.
+Reset entire generation with intial area.

 ### Iterate

 Iterate generation to get next generation.

-### SetCell
+### SetArea

-Set value of the cell at the coordinate.
+Set value of the area at the coordinate.

 ### GetSize

 Get size of the game.

-### GetCell
+### GetArea

-Get cell at the coordinate.
+Get area at the coordinate.

-### GetGeneration
+### GetField

 Get current genertaion.